Skip to content

 The most important rule from Clean Architecture.
 Inner layers never know about outer layers.

-Test: Can you delete the database and the Engines still compile?
+Test: Can you delete the database and the Domain layer still compiles?
 Yes → correct.

-Why: - No coupling between services - Services can be offline, restarted, or replaced without breaking others - Natural audit trail - Easy to add new services that react to existing events
+Why: - No coupling between services - Services can restart without affecting others - Natural audit trail (the event log IS the history) - Add new services by subscribing to events — no changes to existing services

 3. Every Write Action Is an Event